openstack/rally/doc/source/miscellaneous/concepts.rst

     from rally.task import context
     from rally import consts

-    @context.context(name="your_context", *# Corresponds to the context field name in task configuration files* order=100500,        *# a number specifying the priority with which the context should be set up* hidden=False)        *# True if the context cannot be configured through the input task file* class YourContext(context.Context):
+    @context.configure(name="your_context", *# Corresponds to the context field name in task configuration files* order=100500,        *# a number specifying the priority with which the context should be set up* hidden=False)        *# True if the context cannot be configured through the input task file* class YourContext(context.Context):
         *"""Yet another context class."""*